 Hyperhidrosis is characterized by abnormal, excessive sweating that can occur in the hands, armpits and feet.
 For some, the abundant sweating is localized to one area, such as the hands, while others may experience increased sweating in a combination of areas.

 Hyperhidrosis is rare, affecting about 1 percent of the population.
 However, for those affected, the condition often interferes with their daily activities and can be rather embarrassing in social situations.
 Although the exact cause of this excessive sweating remains unknown, we do know that it is commonly controlled by the sympathetic nervous system, which normally responds strongly in situations of fear or stress.
+It is not understood why patients with hyperhidrosis appear to have constant increased activity of this system.

 Hyperhidrosis is characterized by abnormal, profuse sweating that can affect one or a combination of the following: